Sexual harassment: Legal view

 The legal understanding of sexual harassment developed through lawsuits women brought forward in the U.S. in the 1970s and 1980s.
 The development of U.S. laws on sexual harassment in workplaces shaped similar developments in other countries.
 Many of the women pursuing the earliest U.S. cases were African American, often former civil rights activists, who applied principles of civil rights to sex discrimination.
 Early precedent was set with Williams v.
 Saxbe (1976) and Paulette L. Barnes, Appellant, v.
 Douglas M. Costle, Administrator of the Environmental Protection Agency (1977) which determined it was sex discrimination to fire someone for refusing a supervisor's advances.

 In 1979, American legal scholar and activist Catharine MacKinnon published a seminal book called Sexual Harassment of Working Women.
 She popularized the argument that some workplace sexual harassment was consistent with sex discrimination and therefore prohibited behavior under Title VII of the Civil Rights Act of 1964.
 MacKinnon also developed the legal classification of sexual harassment types, as quid pro quo or hostile environment harassment.
 MacKinnon's arguments were key to developing international legal understandings of sexual harassment.

+Harassment regarding sexual orientation, rather than gender alone, is recognized as a form of sexual harassment under some laws.

 In the U.S., sexual harassment case law continued soon after with Bundy v.
 Jackson (1981), the first federal appeals court case to hold that workplace sexual harassment was employment discrimination.
 Five years later the Supreme Court agreed with this holding in Meritor Savings Bank v.
 Vinson.
 Another pioneering legal case was Alexander v.
 Yale (1980), which established that the sexual harassment of female students could be considered sex discrimination under Title IX, and was thus illegal.
 The first class-action lawsuit, Jenson v.
 Eveleth Taconite Co., was filed in 1988 (concluding nine years later).

 Similar precedents were set throughout the 1980s in the UK based on the 1975 Sex Discrimination Act.
 Throughout the late 1980s, other countries began to establish laws against sexual harassment, and by 1994, Australia, Belgium, Canada, Denmark, France, Germany, Ireland, Japan, the Netherlands, New Zealand, Norway, Spain, Switzerland, and Sweden had established laws targeting sexual harassment.
 By 2021, 142 countries had laws against sexual harassment in the workplace, with 103 countries prohibiting both quid pro quo and hostile environment harassment.
-39 countries had laws explicitly prohibiting sexual harassment based on sexual orientation and 24 countries explicitly addressed harassment based on gender identity.
+39 countries had laws explicitly prohibiting sexual harassment based on sexual orientation, and 24 countries explicitly addressed harassment based on gender identity.